sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

 With the installation of ruby the *gem* program is installed.
 This allows to install gems from [rubygems.org](https://rubygems.org/).

 We can install rails with the gem, or we can use bundler to install rails based on our *Gemfile*.
 We need to make sure to install the correct *bundler* version.
-To find out which version of bundler is requested we can look it up in *Gemfile.lock*.
+To find out which version of bundler is requested we can look it up in *Gemfile.lock* with

     cat Gemfile.lock | grep bundle

+we should get output like

     bundler (>= 1.3.0, < 2.0)

 On another machine we have running *bundler 1.17.3*